A Property Owner’s Guide to Debt Recycling in Australia

 Use the funds sourced via debt recycling to invest in assets that produce income, like shares, managed funds, or investment properties.

-The interest and fees associated with the investment debt can now be claimed as tax deductions to maximise your savings.
+The interest and fees associated with the investment debt can now be claimed as a tax deduction to maximise your savings.

 Key Takeaways